Conch22/portfolio-website/content/projects/ear.md

 ## EBME 380 - Second Iteration
-To iterate upon our previous work, we decided to revamp our system architecture by enableing
+To iterate upon our previous work, we decided to revamp our system architecture by packaging the electronics subassembly inside the device casing to improve user comfortability and reduce complications due to exposed wiring along the back of the neck.
 {{< figure src="/img/EAR/ear_design_2.jpg">}}
+The device casing itself was also redesigned with the new packaging constraints for both the left and right ear lobes.
+Utilizing similar surfacing techniques and itterative fitment tests as was done in EBME 370.
+A connective band was also added to connect the two device casings and cover exposed wiring.
 {{< figure src="/img/EAR/ear3.jpg">}}
 <!-- {{< figure src="/img/EAR/ear4.jpg">}} -->
+The final design was printed using Flex PLA and the electronics were installed via the clamshell like opening that occurred when opening the device casing rather than the previously shown pocket design due to prototyping constraints.
 {{< figure src="/img/EAR/overall2.jpg">}}
 {{< figure src="/img/EAR/jay2.jpg">}}